 By putting in place a content strategy, an organisation can have an output of consistently great content.
 This content is aligned to business objectives and designed to meet a user's need.
 Quality content will be shared.
 The more shares, the more coverage the message and values attributed to the organisation will receive, as well as the organisation itself.
 This will affect search marketing, as well as attracting higher numbers of viewers.
 The viewers will convert into higher numbers of customers.
 Therefore content marketing ensures the promotion of a particular brand, which also affects how readily available it is to search engines.

 The best content is relevant to the audience it is trying to reach, be it to entertain, to be interesting, or to be useful.
-Therefore, in order to put forward a good content strategy the audience must be known and understood.
-Thus the first step of a content strategy is research, allowing insight into the people that you want to target.
+Therefore, in order to put forward a good content strategy, the audience must be known and understood.
+Thus the first step of a content strategy is to create web personas for your online audiences, allowing insight into the people that you want to target.
 When creating the strategy itself, using a multitude of platforms will encourage the engagement of the audience from a variety of different angles; this will also give the opportunity for a variety of different formats.
-These formats could include print PR and social media, again giving the audience several ways to interact with the brand.
+These formats could include print, digital PR and social media, again giving the audience several ways to interact with the brand.

 This can be exemplified by Net-a-Porter's magazine Porter, which allows readers to interact digitally, even in print form.
 No matter what the platform, the output must be consistently good, being regular, original and varied, whilst in keeping with the brand's overall style.
 It must be remembered that the internet is a time capsule of mistakes that can be accessed with ease, so the importance of accuracy cannot be overstated.
 Variety is particularly important as the audience will not enjoy being bombarded from many angles with the same piece of information, and will turn away, whilst a more varied approach will have the opposite effect.